Clicky

 How often do you change your oil?

-You need to change your jet skis oil every 50 hours or once a year, which ever comes first.
+You need to do it every 50 hours or once a year, which ever comes first.
 For more maintenance items you need to do, check out my maintenance post here.

 How To Dispose Of Engine Oil?

-Many recycling centers, Walmart and Auto Parts stores will dispose of the old jet ski oil.
-Many of those stores will also take the used jet skis oil filters.
+Many recycling centers, Walmart and Auto Parts stores will dispose of the old oil.
+Many of those stores will also take the used oil filters.

 Does jet skis oil go bad?

-The oil in your engine can go bad, so it’s best to not let the jet ski oil hang around for years without changing it.
-Engine oil that sits goes bad over time, so if you have a jet ski that’s been sitting for years, it’s best to change the oil as soon as possible.
+The oil in your engine can go bad, so it’s best to not let the oil hang around for years without changing it.
+Engine oil that sits goes bad over time, so if you have a jet ski that’s been sitting for years, it’s best to do it as soon as possible.
 Though, never let the engine sit with no oil in it, old oil is better than no oil.

 Do 2-Strokes Need An Oil Changes?

-Only 4-stroke jet skis need oil changes, the 2-Strokes burn what is added to them.
+Only 4-strokes need them, the 2-Strokes burn what is added to them.
 How do you know you have a 4-stroke?
 You’ll know you have a 4-stroke because it will have a dip stick located near the top of the engine.
 Also, the last 2-stroke Sea-Doo made was in 2007.
 The first 4-stroke Sea-Doo made was in 2002.
 The last two digits of the VIN tell you the year it was made in.
 Learn more about the difference of 4-strokes and 2-strokes here.

 What Kind of Oil Should You Use?